-Right now could easily be the best time to find a small business loan since the subprime mortgage crisis plagued our country just a decade ago.
-The improved economic conditions and a big increase in competition mean lenders are willing to slash their rates for good prospects.
+Right now could easily be the best time for small business loans since the subprime mortgage crisis in 2008.
+The improved economic conditions, combined with a big increase in competition, means more lenders are willing to slash their small business loan rates for good prospects.

 Featured Small Business Loan Companies: